Trump overheard saying he is '100 percent' behind releasing surveillance memos

 Duncan asked Trump to “release the memo,” a controversial document drafted by U.S. Rep. Devin Nunes, R-Calif., chairman of the House Intelligence Committee.

+Deputy Attorney General Rod Rosenstein and FBI Director Christopher Wray reportedly advised White House chief of staff John Kelly against releasing the memo, saying it will set a dangerous precedent and does not accurately characterize the FBI's investigative practices, according to The Washington Post.

+But two senior FBI officials – one from the bureau’s counterintelligence division and the other from the legal division – who reviewed the memo said they “could not point to any factual inaccuracies,” Fox News reported on Tuesday.

-The White House had said earlier Tuesday it would conduct a legal and national security review before Trump decides whether to release the memo.
+The White House has five days to review the content of the memo and decide whether to release the memo.
+It said Tuesday that it will conduct a legal and national security review before making the decision.

 The Associated Press contributed to this report.